Fin (company): History

 Intercom was founded in California in 2011 by four Irish designers and engineers, Eoghan McCabe, Des Traynor, Ciaran Lee, and David Barrett.
 The founders had previously operated a software design consultancy named Contrast, which created the bug tracking tool called Exceptional.
 In 2011, Exceptional was sold to Rackspace, and the proceeds were used to establish Intercom.

 In 2012, Intercom received an investment from Twitter co-founder Biz Stone, followed by seed funding from investors including David Sacks, Huddle founder Andy McLoughlin, Dan Martell, 500 Global (previously 500 Startups), and Digital Garage.

 In March 2013, Intercom announced a $6 million Series A round led by Social Capital.
 In January 2014, it received a $23 million Series B funding led by Bessemer Venture Partners.
 Intercom also received a $50 million Series C-1 funding led by Index Ventures.

 In 2017, Intercom offered to cover legal fees for individuals affected by a proposed U.S. travel ban who wished to relocate to Ireland.

 In 2018, Intercom announced a $125 million Series D round led by Kleiner Perkins, with participation from Google Ventures.

 In 2019, allegations of inappropriate conduct were made against co-founder Eoghan McCabe.
 The company stated that both internal and external investigations cleared him of wrongdoing.
 On July 1, 2020, Karen Peacock was appointed chief executive officer.
 In July 2021, co-founder and then-chief technology officer Ciarán Lee departed the company.
 The company's board reappointed McCabe as CEO in October 2022.

-In 2023, Intercom Intercom scaled back some internal programs and public support for social causes.
+In 2023, Intercom scaled back some internal programs and public support for social causes.
 Subsequently, McCabe's activity on Twitter drew internal criticism from staff; he addressed the concerns in a company-wide meeting.
 In the same year, Intercom also ended support for the Twitter API support citing price changes.

 In 2024, Intercom announced a $94 million investment in AI research and development.

+In October 2025, Intercom opened a new research and development hub in Berlin, its first dedicated R&D center outside of Dublin and San Francisco.
+The company planned to hire 100 engineers, AI researchers, and designers for the hub, focusing on development of the Fin AI agent.

+In March 2026, Intercom raised $250 million in venture debt from Hercules Capital to fund continued development of its AI agent platform.
+CEO Eoghan McCabe stated the company chose debt financing over equity to avoid diluting existing shareholders.

+In May 2026, Intercom was renamed as Fin.
+In June 2026, Fin agreed to be acquired by Salesforce for approximately US$3.6 billion.
+The acquisition was initially expected to close in the fourth quarter of Salesforce's fiscal year 2027, subject to customary closing conditions and regulatory approvals.

+On September 10, 2026, Salesforce completed its acquisition of Fin.
+Salesforce stated that Fin would operate as part of its AI Labs, continuing to serve its customers and develop its AI customer service technology.